elgw/trafo/README.md

   for one way to add k-fold cross validation on top of the library.
 It should be very simple implement the feature permutation method to estimate feature importance on top of this library as well.

-- The command line interface `trafo_cli` can be used to test the library on tsv-formated data.
-The tsv parser is very limited.

 - Paramerers include: - The number of trees. - Fraction of samples per tree. - Number of features per tree.